stfalcon/TinymceBundle/README.md

 # TinymceBundle

-Bundle for connecting WYSIWYG editor TinyMCE to your Symfony2 project.
+Bundle is destined to add TinyMCE WYSIWYG editor to your Symfony2 project.
 By analogy with the bundle https://github.com/ihqs/WysiwygBundle

 ## Installation